 As noted above, all the RPMs were developed to provide mechanisms to facilitate the protection of trademarks in the DNS.
 Where the UDRP was adopted in 1999 and applies to all gTLDs, the additional RPMs developed for the New gTLD Program do not apply to the "legacy" gTLDs and are comparatively new, having been launched less than three years ago.
 In addition, the UDRP is an ICANN Consensus Policy that is by nature binding on all gTLD registries and registrars, whereas the new RPMs were developed during the implementation period for the New gTLD Program.
 The UDRP has not been comprehensively reviewed since its inception in 1999.
 Where the new RPMs are concerned, the findings reported in the RPM Staff Paper were explicitly intended to inform either further policy development or additional implementation work (as appropriate).
-Should the GNSO Council decide to vote to initiate a PDP following review of this Final issue Report, this will represent the first time that all the RPMs are being reviewed by the GNSO.
+Should the GNSO Council decide to vote to initiate a PDP following review of public comments to this Preliminary Issue Report and the subsequent Final issue Report, this will represent the first time that all the RPMs have been reviewed by the GNSO.

-2.2.2 The Identity of the Party Submitting the Request
+2.2.2 The Identy of the Party Submitting the Request